 The Michael Marks Awards celebrates the poetry pamphlet as a format which supports poets published in the UK to develop and to continue creating.
-Established in 2009, the annual awards include prizes for Poetry Pamphlet, Publisher, Illustration and Poetry in a Celtic Language.
+Established in 2009, the annual awards include prizes for Poetry Pamphlet, Publisher, Illustration and Environmental Poet of the Year.

-The 2020 Awards were held on Monday 14th December 2020, in our first online-only event, which you can still watch online
+The 2021 Awards were held on Tuesday 7th December 2021, in an online-only event, which you can still watch online

 We were delighted to announce the winners as follows:

 2020: Paul Muldoon, Binge (The Lifeboat)

 2019: Rowan Evans, The Last Verses of Beccán (Guillemot Press)